 What Is a Buyer's Agent in NYC?

 A buyer’s agent is a representative of a home buyer who assists in all aspects of the home buying process, from searching for properties, organizing tours, to submitting and negotiating an offer and guiding the buyer all the way to closing day.
-A buyer’s agent exclusively works for and represents the interests of the buyer versus a listing agent who may be representing both parties under dual agency.

 Even though 98% of all home buyers today start their search on the internet, 90% or more of all buyers still end up being represented by a buyers Realtor in NYC.